eymiha/justinr1234-lib/README.md

 - Debug menu dropdown template to jump to various routes in the system
 - Client side helpers for data loading and error handling of publication subscriptions
 - Various helpers and exports for publications

+## Troubleshooting

+If you receive the error `Error: Depending on unknown package <packagename>`: `rm -rf .meteor/local/resolver-result-cache.json`